DrRetro2033/Reyveld/README.md

 Arceus is not just useful for gamers or programmers, artists can join the fun as well!
 Simply create a constellation inside a folder, and add the files you would like to track!
 It's that simple!
 Arceus will work with anything; [Krita](https://krita.org/en/), [Blender](https://www.blender.org/), [Kdenlive](https://kdenlive.org/en/), etc...

-## For Save Editors 📝

-The main use case for Arceus is for developers wanting to make a save editor.
-Arceus can be used in save editors to make it easier to focus on what actually matters, the features.

 ## For Game Development 💻

 Easily rollback to any point in your game for testing, provide items for debugging, or intentionally corrupt a save to test edge cases—without writing debug menus!
 You could even use Arceus as a backend for saving and loading data!